1. Model Overview

 1.1.
 Structure

-dvmdostem is multi-dimensional.
+DVMDOSTEM is multi-dimensional.
 It operates across spatial and temporal dimensions, soil layers, and plant functional types.

 1.1.1.
 Spatial

-TEM is a spatially explicit model.
-The run domain is divided into grid cells, or pixels.
-There is no communication between the grid cells.
-TEM itself is agnostic to the spatial resolution - the resolution is controlled by the input files provided.
+DVMDOSTEM itself is agnostic to the spatial resolution - the resolution is controlled by the input files provided.
 Recent work has been done with 1km spatial resolution.

 1.1.2.
 Temporal

-• Transient (tr)
+• Transient (tr): historical simulation.

-• Scenario (sc)
+• Scenario (sc): future simulation.

 pre-run (pr)